Triple Crown (baseball): Pitching Triple Crown

+Outside MLB, Yoshinobu Yamamoto and Sun Dong-yol each won three pitching triple crowns and are the only players to earn this achievement in three consecutive seasons.
+Yamamoto achieved this record in the NPB from 2021 to 2023, and Sun Dong-yol achieved it in the KBO League from 1989 to 1991.

 Other major league pitchers who have won multiple Pitching Triple Crowns include Christy Mathewson (1905 and 1908 New York Giants), Lefty Grove (1930 and 1931 Philadelphia Athletics), Lefty Gomez (1934 and 1937 New York Yankees), and Roger Clemens (1997 and 1998 Toronto Blue Jays).

-One pitcher, Guy Hecker, won a Triple Crown in a defunct 19th century major league; he led the American Association in wins, strikeouts, and ERA in 1884 while pitching for the Louisville Colonels.
+One pitcher, Guy Hecker, won a Triple Crown in a defunct 19th century major league; he led the original American Association in wins, strikeouts, and ERA in 1884 while pitching for the Louisville Colonels.

-Eighteen of twenty-four major league pitchers who have won a Triple Crown and are eligible for the Hall of Fame have been inducted.
+Eighteen of 24 major league pitchers who have won a Triple Crown and are eligible for the Hall of Fame have been inducted.
 The Triple Crown winners who most recently became eligible for the Hall are Pedro Martínez and Randy Johnson.
 Both were elected to the Hall of Fame in 2015, each in their first year of eligibility.

-The most recent major league pitcher to achieve the feat is Shane Bieber in 2020.
+The most recent major league pitchers to achieve the feat are Chris Sale and Tarik Skubal in 2024.
+As of 2024, every MLB pitcher who has achieved the Triple Crown has concurrently won the Cy Young Award for that season.